-Taiwan Lantern Festival 2025 in Taoyuan Guide + Photos
+Taiwan Lantern Festival 2026 in Chiayi Guide + Photos

-The 2025 Taiwan Lantern festival returns for its 36th year, heading to Taoyuan in February 2025.
+The 2026 Taiwan Lantern festival returns for its 37th year, in Chiayi from 3 March to 15 March 2026.

-After a successful and record breaking Taiwan Lantern Festival last year in Tainan which attracted over 15 million people, this year’s Taoyuan 2025 Taiwan Lantern Festival is set to be bigger and better than ever before.
+After a successful and record breaking 2025 Taiwan Lantern Festival last year in Taoyuan which attracted over 20 million people, this year’s Chiayi 2026 Taiwan Lantern Festival is set to be bigger and better than ever before.

 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.